 Oral Corrective Actions.

-An oral corrective action may be imposed at any time by any supervisor.
+Oral corrective action may be imposed at any time by any supervisor.
 The supervisor issuing the oral corrective action must document it with a written note or memo placed in the member's personnel file.
 A copy will be given to you.

 Written Corrective Actions.

-A written corrective action may be imposed at any time by any supervisor.
+Written corrective action may be imposed at any time by any supervisor.
 You will be given a copy of the written corrective action.
 You must meet and discuss the written corrective action with the supervisor and acknowledge in writing that you discussed the written corrective action with the supervisor.
 The written corrective action and your acknowledgement will be placed in your personnel file.

 Corrective Action Requirements.